Weed Withdrawal Symptoms, Causes and Timeline

 Brain Fog

 Brain fog when quitting weed is experienced by many and passes with time.
 Its sensation is compared to a hazy feeling that drifts over the mind.
 This occurs because intense use of marijuana affects the higher levels of functioning in the brain, including planning, problem-solving, decision-making, and risk-taking.
+How long does it take for brain fog to go away after quitting weed?
 While it can be frustrating to experience brain fog after quitting weed, studies show that the fog does pass with time.

 Changes in Libido